SalesforceDevelopersJapan/demo-s1app-jp/SETUP.md

 . importschema.sh
 ````

-Your objects, layouts, application, pages and quick action should now exist in your org.
+The demo application, layouts, and objects now exist in your org.

 #### Step 5: Import the data into your Developer Edition organization ####